dproctor/personal-website/books.markdown

 - Hombres de maíz (Miguel Ángel Asturias)
 - Wanderlust: A History of Walking (Rebecca Solnit)
 - Gene Machine: The Race to Decipher the Secrets of the Ribosome (Venki Ramakrishnan)
+- The Bond King: How One Man Made a Market, Built an Empire, and Lost It All (Mary Childs)

 ### Articles